-The International Sous Vide Association (ISVA) has been hosting monthly "Showcases".
+The International Sous Vide Association (ISVA) has been hosting monthly Sous Vide Showcases.
 These are deep dives presented by multiple home and professional cooks on a variety of sous vide cooking topics.
-The following article captures Jason's discussion on Sous Viding Vegetables from their ISVA Meatless Showcase.
+The following article captures Jason's discussion on sous viding vegetables from their ISVA Meatless Showcase.

 I wanted to talk about something that not only was briefly mentioned earlier, but is also a question that comes up in a lot of the Facebook groups, "Why are vegetables cooked at such a high temperature?"
 The basic answer is because they don't really tenderize at lower temperatures.

 I threw some sous vide carrots in the bath at 150°F (65.6°C) at 7:00 this morning.
 I just pulled them out right before the showcase started.
 So these have been cooking for about 7 hours at 150°F (65.6°C).

 The carrot is still very, very crunchy when you bite into it.
 You can also still hear some of that good crispy crunch.
 So after 7 hours at 150°F (65.6°C), these carrots were still very crunchy and almost raw tasting.

 They don't really tenderize quickly at all.
 You need those high temperatures in order to break vegetables down and start to allow the different components to tenderize and to become something that we generally consider cooked.